nkryuchkov/sparc_s_letter_drawer/README.md

-# SPARC ASM s-letter drawer
+# SPARC 'S' letter drawer
 This draws the letter 'S' using different chars for the letter itself, for filling and for the border.
 This uses SPARC assembly functions called from the C code.

 Explanation of command line arguments: